shecken/UserDataValidationPrompt/README.md

-# UserdataValidation
+# UserDataValidationPrompt

-a plugin to have a user update/validate his/her personal data in defined intervals
+A plugin that prompts users to update/validate their personal data in defined intervals.